The Lipschitz Liouville Property, Affine Rigidity, and Coarse Harmonic Coordinates on Groups of Polynomial Growth: Abstract

 We develop a quantitative theory of Lipschitz harmonic functions (LHF) on finitely generated groups, with emphasis on the Lipschitz Liouville property, affine rigidity, and quasi-isometric invariance for groups of polynomial growth.
 On finitely generated nilpotent groups we prove an affine rigidity theorem: for any adapted, smooth, Abelian-centered probability measure $\mu$, every Lipschitz $\mu$-harmonic function is affine, $f(x)=c+\varphi([x])$.
 For any finite generating set $S$ this yields a canonical isometric identification

 independent of the choice of centered measure.
+In addition, we prove an identification of $\HF_1$ with $\LHF$ on polynomial growth groups for adapted, smooth, Abelian-centered measures.
 Next, for any finite-index subgroup $H\le G$ and adapted smooth $\mu$ we prove a quantitative induction-restriction principle: restriction along $H$ and an explicit averaging operator give a linear isomorphism $\mathrm{LHF}(G,\mu)\cong\mathrm{LHF}(H,\mu_H)$, where $\mu_H$ is the hitting measure, with two-sided control of the Lipschitz seminorms.
-For groups of polynomial growth equipped with $\SAS$ measures we then show that $\mathrm{LHF}$ is a quasi-isometry invariant, and use this to construct coarse harmonic coordinates that straighten quasi-isometries up to bounded error.
-Finally, within the Lyons-Sullivan / Ballmann-Polymerakis discretization framework, we prove a quantitative discrete-to-continuous extension theorem: Lipschitz harmonic data on an orbit extend to globally Lipschitz $L$-harmonic functions on the ambient manifold, with gradient bounds controlled by the background geometry.
+For groups of polynomial growth equipped with $\SAS$ measures we then show that $\mathrm{LHF}$ is a quasi-isometry invariant as a seminormed affine space, via choice-dependent Shalom--Sauer transport on virtual first cohomology.
+Separately, for quasi-isometries with bounded Abelian defect, we construct coarse harmonic coordinates that straighten them up to bounded error.
+Finally, within the Lyons-Sullivan/Ballmann-Polymerakis discretization framework, we prove a quantitative discrete-to-continuous extension theorem: Lipschitz harmonic data on an orbit extend to globally Lipschitz $L$-harmonic functions on the ambient manifold, with gradient bounds controlled by the background geometry.